List of The Price Is Right pricing games: Professor Price

 The last two digits in the price of a car were revealed, and the contestant was asked a series of general knowledge questions with single-digit numerical answers.
 (Example: "How many ounces are there in half a pound?" – answer: 8.)
 After each question, the contestant had to guess whether that digit was one of the first two in the price.
 If it was, it was revealed whether the contestant guessed correctly or not.
-The contestant won the car for giving three correct answers/guesses, or lost for missing three.
+The contestant won the car by giving three correct answers/guesses, or lost by missing three.

 A large animatronic puppet known as Professor Price was central to the game.
 The contestant's progress was tracked by the puppet's hands, with correct answers/guesses counted by upward-pointing fingers on the right hand and incorrect ones counted by downward-pointing fingers on the left.
 As with Clock Game, the audience was required to remain silent while the game was in progress.

 The game was played only twice, making it the shortest-lived game in the show's history.
 It was also the only game to have a perfect record, having been won both times it was played.